 Apply to the Advanced Certificate in Climate Change and Palnetary Health Program (Accepting

 Apply to the Advanced Certificate in Public Health Geriatrics Program (Accepting applications

 A number of factors – undergraduate and graduate Grade Point Average (GPA), letters of recommendation, and personal experiences – are considered in the decision to accept an applicant into the Advanced Certificate in Public Health Program.
 Each factor is weighed separately yet considered in relation to the others in the decision to admit or reject an applicant.

 - Appropriate completion of the Advanced Certificate in Public Health Program admission application.

 - Official transcripts from all previous postsecondary CHEA regionally accredited colleges or universities.
-If the student is applying for concurrent degrees in the College of Medicine, College of Nursing, or College of Health Related Professions, then transcripts need only be sent to those primary programs.
+If the student is applying for concurrent degrees in the College of Medicine, College of Nursing, or School of Health Professions, then transcripts need only be sent to those primary programs.

 - An undergraduate record with a cumulative grade point average of 2.5 or better (on a 4.0 scale) is preferred.
 Applicants who have completed all or part of their education abroad, are required to have a course-by-course educational credential evaluation completed by an approved agency accredited by the National Association Of Credential Evaluation Services (http://www.naces.org).

 - Personal Statement.
 The essay is a personal statement in which the applicant explains his or her reasons for pursuing the advanced certificate in public health and hopes for what he or she will achieve with that degree.
 The essay should be on separate, numbered sheets of paper for and include the applicant’s name at the top of each sheet.
 The essay should be no more than 500 words.